-- a.
-If the font name appears in the [replace] section in the configuration file fonts.ini the name is replaced and looked up in the installed font collection. - b.
-If it is a standard font it is replaced by the equivalent TrueType font name and it is looked up in the installed font collection. - c.
-If the font name appears in the [fonts] section in the configuration file fonts.ini the name is replaced and looked up in the installed font collection. - d.
-If the font has "Italic" or "Bold" in its name the font without these styles is looked up in the installed font collection. - 2.
-If a font name is looked up in the installed font collection then the name comparison is performed as follows: - a.
+- d.
+If the font has "Italic" or "Bold" in its name, the font without these styles is looked up in the installed font collection. - 2.
+If a font name is looked up in the installed font collection, then the name comparison is performed as follows: - a.
 PostScript name. - b.
 TrueType name without blanks (a missing style is interpreted as "Regular" or "Normal"). - c.
 TrueType name without modifications. - 3.
-If the font is embedded, it is converted to a Windows compatible font and temporarily installed.
-If -oe is used then the glyphs of the fonts are converted to either bitmaps or outlines.
-If -oo is used then the glyphs are converted to outlines only. - 4.
-If the font is not embedded and the Unicodes are available then the nearest font from the installed font collection is tailored to the metrics of the font.
+If a font from the installed font collection matches the metrics of the font, the installed font is used. - 4.
+If the font is a CID font using a specific character collection, e.g. "Japan1", an installed font that contains the required code pages is used. - 5.
+If the font is a non-symbolic simple font, a font program with the font metrics required is created dynamically.